palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

 #### On Mac/Linux

-From terminal you installed `esptool.py` too earlier.
-Substitute your serial port name for `YOURPORT` in the command below.
+From terminal you installed `esptool.py` to earlier, substitute your serial port name for `YOURPORT` in the command below.

 ```
 $ esptool.py --port /dev/tty.usbserial-YOURPORT write_flash ~/Downloads/DefaultWifiShield.bin